mythpills/weather-app/README.md

-# Getting Started with Create React App
+# Weather App that uses material UI to change theme

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).